mrbuche/chain_breaking_polymer_networks/examples/example_1/README.md

 ## Deformation

+Choosing unaxial stress (default in `deform_network`), the applied stretch is specified as a function of time here:

 	strain_rate = 1
 	maximum_strain = 8
 	total_time_in_seconds = 2*maximum_strain/strain_rate
 	def F(t): return 1 + strain_rate*t*np.heaviside(maximum_strain - strain_rate*t, 0.5) + (2*maximum_strain - strain_rate*t)*np.heaviside(strain_rate*t - maximum_strain, 0.5)

+This corresponds to a normalized strain rate until a stretch of 9 is reached, and subequently reversing the rate until at a stretch of unity.
-Using the same plotting object,
+Using the same plotting object, this applied stretch is plotted as a function of time:

 	plotter_object.plot_deformation(F, total_time_in_seconds)